bopopescu/templates/TechReady/README.md

 To see Mona Lisa, open {web_url_base}:8080/cat.html in your browser.

 To see the photo mosaic of Mona Lisa, open {web_url_base}:8080/cat_substitute.html

+At first, you should see the first row or two being filled in by the first VM that starts working.
+Once autoscale kicks in, you should see alternating rows start to be filled in.
+This is because each VM takes on 2 rows of work at a time.

 DEBUGGING